aaron777collins/MinecraftDatapackLanguage/README.md

       add "example:hello";
   }
   ```
-  The parser accepts an optional `replace` flag on the header (e.g. `tag function "minecraft:tick" replace {`) but replacement behavior is controlled by the pack writer.
 - **comments** start with `//` or `/* */`.
 Hashes inside **quoted strings** are preserved.
 - **whitespace**: empty lines are ignored; **explicit block boundaries** using curly braces `{` and `}`; **statement termination** using semicolons `;`.